-- Contractors: (continued) - Federal agency providing leased or owned vehicles to a contractor in performance of a contract: - That federal agency is responsibility to ensure contract clauses are in place to protect government's interests - Reference FAR 28.307-2 for information on liability insurance requirements - Are government contractors allowed to ride in a GOV? - Reference slide 11
+- Depends on how the contract is written: (continued) - Federal agency providing leased or owned vehicles to a contractor in performance of a contract: - That federal agency is responsibility to ensure contract clauses are in place to protect government's interests - Reference FAR 28.307-2 for information on liability insurance requirements - Are government contractors allowed to ride in a GOV? - Reference slide 12

-- Driving in Canada or Mexico? - Many foreign countries do not recognize the U.S. Government selfinsurance - If your agency is not covered under a SOFA or other diplomatic treaty which specifically addresses liability issues. - GSA General Counsel's office determined that an agency must purchase additional liability insurance to operate vehicles in foreign countries
+- Driving in Canada or Mexico? - Many foreign countries, including Canada, do not recognize the U.S. Government self-Insurance - If driving a GOV in Canada or Mexico and your agency is not covered by a SOFA or other diplomatic treaty which specifically addresses liability issues: - GSA General Counsel's office determined that an agency must purchase additional liability insurance to operate vehicles in foreign countries